COVID-19 essentially gone from area nursing homes

 Nursing home staff members were eligible to be vaccinated in the initial first round of vaccines made available for health care workers back in December.
 Nursing home residents were also being vaccinated parallel to local health department programs through a partnership with local pharmacies.

-Nursing homes residents were made a high priority in Indiana as they account for just under half of all deaths in the state.
+Nursing home residents were made a high priority in Indiana as they account for just under half of all deaths in the state.

 Since residents are older and more likely to have other health conditions due to their age, known-case death rates among residents infected with COVID-19 have been about 1-in-5 since the start of the pandemic.